Big Data Sets are available since BellaDati 2.9

 - import history.

-Data can be imported to big the data the same way as to standard data set.
+Data can be imported to a big data set the same way as to standard data set.
 Users can either import data from a file or from a data source.
-However, big data set is not using standard indicators and attributes, but instead, each column is defined as an object.
+However, the big data set is not using standard indicators and attributes, but instead, each column is defined as an object.
 These objects can have various data types:

 - GEO point,